akeneo/pim-api-docs/content/guides/erp-connection/introduction.md

 Before starting this guide, you need to understand that Akeneo PIM should only manage **"cold" product information**.
 It means that Akeneo PIM only owns marketing product information that needs to be checked, organized, enriched.
 And “cold” product information means that this information does not change every day.

-Concerning **“hot product information”** (i.e. product information that changes frequently: as prices or stock data), this information should be directly transmitted from your ERP solution to the eCommerce solution without passing through Akeneo PIM.
+Concerning **“hot product information”** (i.e. product information that changes frequently: such as prices or stock data), this information should be directly transmitted from your ERP solution to the eCommerce solution without going through Akeneo PIM.

 For example, **up-to-date price and stock information** of a product should never be stored in Akeneo PIM and should be transmitted directly from the ERP into the eCommerce solution.